YehudaTaylor/ai-interview-coach/README.md

+## A vibe code experiment
+Built using Cursor.

 # AI Interview Coach

 An AI-powered interview preparation tool that helps job seekers practice their interview skills.
 The application uses GPT-4 to simulate realistic interview scenarios based on your CV and the job description you're applying for.